-In this blog, we look at the top 5 ways how you can move from Cameroon to Canada and how we can help you begin this exciting life-changing journey.
+Let's take a look at the top ways you can immigrate from Cameroon to Canada and how we can help you begin this exciting life-changing journey.

 Before you can apply to immigrate to Canada from Cameroon, you will need to meet the minimum requirements for health and safety.
 You will also need to get specific documents depending on the immigration program you qualify for such as education assessments.
 These documents cost an additional fee on top of your visa application fees.